 Many parents will be happier with a professional caregiver, as it doesn’t upset the relationships and roles within the family.

-The different aspects of personal care which you are required to provide for your elderly loved one will really depend on their age, and on whether or not they have been blessed with good health, and of course, on what your loved one is willing to have you help them with.
+The different aspects of personal care which you are required to provide for your elderly loved one will really depend on their age, and on whether they have been blessed with good health, and of course, on what your loved one is willing to have you help them with.

 What’s important here is that you provide the personal care in a quiet and gentle way, remembering to make it clear to your loved one that you are supporting them, and that they are to lead and to guide you in the activities with which they wish you to help.